Wikia/app/extensions/FCKeditor/README.txt

 == Integration status ==

 We have created the first working prototype for this integration.
-It is still in the first stages, but shows the potential of it, and it’s actually fully usable.
+It is still in the first stages, but shows the potential of it, and itâ€™s actually fully usable.
 In any case, use it on production web sites at your own risk.

 The following features are currently available:
 * Rich editing: instead of writing inside a plain text area, using Wikitext markup for the text    * structure and formatting, you can use visual tools, which reflect the final output.